AdobeDocs/commerce-admin.en/help/getting-started/admin-signin.md

 ## Admin Sign In

-The Commerce _Admin_ is protected by multiple layers of security measures to prevent unauthorized access to your store, order, and customer data.
+The [!DNL Commerce] _Admin_ is protected by multiple layers of security measures to prevent unauthorized access to your store, order, and customer data.
 The first time you sign in to the _Admin_, you are required to enter your username and password and to set up [two-factor authentication](https://docs.magento.com/user-guide/stores/security-two-factor-authentication.html) (2FA).

 Depending on the configuration of your store, there may be a [CAPTCHA](https://docs.magento.com/user-guide/stores/security-google-recaptcha.html) challenge to resolve, such as entering a series of keyboard characters, solving a puzzle, or clicking a series of images with a common theme.
 These tests are designed to identify you as a human, rather than an automated bot.